IJSComplexMatter/cddm/doc/quickstart.rst

 Quickstart Guide
 ================

-This is a step-by-step guide, showing most typical use case of this package, that is, computation of the auto-correlation function from standard DDM experiments, and computation of the cross-correlation function from the cross-DDM experiments using multiple-tau algorithm and real-time analysis.
+This is a step-by-step guide that aims to demonstrate two most typical use cases:
+computation of the auto-correlation function on regular-spaced data from standard DDM experiments performed with a single camera, and computation of the cross-correlation function on irregular-spaced data from the cross-DDM experiments using multiple-tau algorithm and real-time analysis.

-For this guide you do not need the actual data because we will construct a sample video, simulating a set of spherical particles undergoing 2D Brownian motion using the (included in the package) Brownian motion simulator.
-In real world experiments you will have to stream the videos either directly from the cameras with the library of choice, or read from the disk.
-This package does not provide tools for reading the data, so it is up to the user to provide the link between image readout and this package.
+For this guide you do not need the actual data because we will construct a sample video.
+We will be simulating a set of spherical particles undergoing 2D Brownian.
+Simulation is performed on-the-fly with the Brownian motion simulator that is included with this package.
+In real world experiments you will have to stream the videos either directly from the cameras with the library of your choice, or read data files from the disk.
+This package does not provide the tools for reading the data, so it is up to the user to provide the link between the image readout and the correlation computation functions.
 You can use imageio_ or any other tool for loading recorded videos.

 To proceed, you can copy-paste the examples below in your python shell.
 Or, open the source files under each of the plots in this document and run those in your favorite python development environment.

 Video processing
 ----------------

-Here we will cover some basic video processing functions and explain the data types used in the package.
-We will demonstrate the use on single-camera video first, and then show how to process dual-camera experiment from the paper_.
+We will start with some basic video processing functions and explain the data types used in the package.
+We will demonstrate the use on single-camera video first, and then show how to process dual-camera experiment in order to simulate Cross-DDM experiments as demonstrated in the paper_.

 Video data type
 +++++++++++++++

-There are a few video processing functions residing in :mod:`cddm.video` that were designed to work on iterables of multi-frame data, in order to process the data without reading it into the memory.
-When doing the analysis of DDM experiments on large data sets, it becomes difficult to hold reference to all data in computer's memory.
-Another approach is to work with numpy arrays, but we will not covert this approach.
-You will have to go through the examples distributed with the package to lear how to do processing on numpy arrays.
+In :mod:`cddm.video` there are a few video processing functions that were designed to work on iterables of multi-frame data.
+This way the processing of the data is possible without reading it into the memory as you would normally do if you wanted to operate with numpy arrays.
+This makes it possible to analyze live videos without writing to disk.

-Video data is an iterable object that consists of tuples, where each tuple holds a single numpy array (for single camera experiments) or a dual frame data (two numpy arrays) representing a cross-ddm experiment using two cameras.
+Video data is an iterable object with tuple element, where each tuple holds a set of numpy arrays (frames).
+A single-camera video is an iterator over a single-frame tuples.
+A dual-camera video iterates over dual frame data (two numpy arrays).
 To clarify, a valid dual-frame out-of-memory video can be constructed using python generator expressions, e.g. for random noise dual_frame video you can do:

 .. doctest::